 I love the result, a handful of my business cards already sit on desks in at least two countries of West Africa, and I now feel more confident about handing them to the people I meet – because they reflect who I am and are a pleasure to hold and touch.

-The next step is probably to get together to design this website properly, because shame-on-me.
+The next step is probably to get together to design this website properly, because of shame-on-me.

-Even though I advice my customers to go for a tailor made template and leave free or low cost templates for non-professional sites, I am guilty of being lazy for my own site.
+Even though I advise my customers to go for a tailor-made template and leave free or low-cost templates for non-professional sites, I am guilty of being lazy for my own site.